noir-lang/noir/docs/docs/explainers/explainer-writing-noir.md

 # Writing Noir for fun and profit

-This article intends to set you up with a key concept essential for writing more viable applications that use zero knowledge proofs, namely around non-wasteful circuits.
+This article intends to set you up with key concepts essential for writing more viable applications that use zero knowledge proofs, namely around efficient circuits.

 ## Context - 'Efficient' is subjective